bbangert/routes/docs/manual.rst

     1   from routes import Mapper
     2   map = Mapper()
-    3   map.minimization = False
-    4   map.connect(None, "/error/{action}/{id}, controller="error")
+    3   map.connect(None, "/error/{action}/{id}, controller="error")
-    5   map.connect("home", "/", controller="main", action="index")
+    4   map.connect("home", "/", controller="main", action="index")
-    6   # ADD CUSTOM ROUTES HERE
+    5   # ADD CUSTOM ROUTES HERE
-    7   map.connect(None, "/{controller}/{action}")
+    6   map.connect(None, "/{controller}/{action}")
-    8   map.connect(None, "/{controller}/{action}/{id}")
+    7   map.connect(None, "/{controller}/{action}/{id}")

 Lines 1 and 2 create a mapper.
-Line 3 is backward compatibility code that disables an earlier misfeature.

-Line 4 matches any three-component route that starts with "/error", and sets the "controller" variable to a constant, so that a URL "/error/images/arrow.jpg" would produce::
+Line 3 matches any three-component route that starts with "/error", and sets the "controller" variable to a constant, so that a URL "/error/images/arrow.jpg" would produce::

     {"controller": "error", "action": "images", "id": "arrow.jpg"}

-Line 5 matches the single URL "/", and sets both the controller and action to constants.
+Line 4 matches the single URL "/", and sets both the controller and action to constants.
 It also has a route name "home", which can be used in generation.
 (The other routes have ``None`` instead of a name, so they don't have names.
 It's recommended to name all routes that may be used in generation, but it's not necessary to name other routes.)

-Line 7 matches any two-component URL, and line 8 matches any 3-component URL.
+Line 6 matches any two-component URL, and line 7 matches any 3-component URL.
 These are used as catchall routes if we're too lazy to define a separate route for every action.
 If you *have* defined a route for every action, you can delete these two routes.

-Note that a URL "/error/images/arrow.jpg" could match both line 4 and line 8.
+Note that a URL "/error/images/arrow.jpg" could match both line 3 and line 7.
-The mapper resolves this by trying routes in the order defined, so this URL would match line 4.
+The mapper resolves this by trying routes in the order defined, so this URL would match line 3.

 If no routes match the URL, the mapper returns a "match failed" condition, which is seen in Pylons as HTTP 404 "Not Found".